 Dr. King was speaking of a different time, and yet, his words are as true today as they were 60 years ago.
 Currently, our public schools are as segregated for African American students as they were in 1968.
 Our churches are segregated; our businesses are segregated; our Facebook news feeds are segregated; our lives are segregated.
+Racially, economically, intellectually, politically, spiritually segregated.

 Though we live in the most pluralistic time in the history of humanity, though every culture and idea is at our fingertips, we are more and more isolated to silos of the like-minded and like-appearing.
 We are selective in our memory and history.
-Protestors, like those in Charlottesville, wave Nazi banners as if WWII and the genocide of 6 million Jews vanished over night.
+It is 2020 and people wave Nazi banners as if WWII and the genocide of 6 million Jews never happened.
 They celebrate Confederate statues without any knowledge of when and why they were erected (I'll give you a hint: look up Jim Crow).
 They twist Christianity to justify white supremacy, forgetting that it was supremacy that killed our savior, that executed by order of the state a brown Jewish boy.